 9.3 Subsequent Storage and Measurement-Make subsequent comparator readings of the specimens periodically, with at least three intermediate readings, for 14 days after the zero reading, at approximately the same time each day.
 If readings are continued beyond the 14-day period, take at least one reading per week.
-The procedure is identical to that described in the section on Zero Readings except that the specimens are returned to their own container after measurement.
+The procedure is identical to that described in the 9.2, except that the specimens are returned to their own container after measurement.